MiSikora/laboratory/library/docs/user-guide.md

 !!! info
     The implementation of `sourcedFeatureStorage` provided by the library saves data only in `localSource`.

-In order to propagate remote feature flag options on updates they need to be connected to a remote source.
+To propagate remote feature flag options on updates, they need to be connected to a remote source.

 ```kotlin
 enum class ShowAds : Feature<ShowAds> {